SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to.md

 ## [SCION Workbench][menu-home] > How To Guides

-This section provides answers to some common questions when developing an application with the SCION Workbench.
+This section provides documentation and instructions for developing applications with SCION Workbench.

-We are working on a comprehensive guide that explains the features and concepts of the SCION Workbench in more detail.
+> [!NOTE]
+> Documentation for integrating microfrontends into the SCION Workbench is planned for 2026.
+In the meantime, please refer to our testing application for an example, or contact us by submitting an issue on GitHub if you need assistance.

 ***